Conference Logo Design Competition

 Cale Davis, 22, Australia

-The triangular elements are reflective of federation square, triangles are strong and so signifies strength of unified AIDS community.
+The triangular elements are reflective of federation square, triangles are strong and so signify strength of unified AIDS community.

 Norman Rondina, 25, Philippines